This page is devoted to items that don't fit in other categories at present.-----Return home

 Saving the past -- for the future.

-The picture on the left tells a story.
+The picture at right tells a story.
 That is Ivan Cartmell on who's family farm the Penlee track was built in the 1970's.
 The sign in the middle speaks volumes.
 The leathers on the wall were being worn by Kiwi-- Jack Hunt, while riding in England.
 He had a bad accident and the handle bar of a bike tore his leathers near the left shoulder on the way to leaving damage which paralysed his arm.
 Jack returned to NZ and became manager at Taita Speedway.
 The leathers later returned to England to be worn by another Kiwi.
 Photo taken in Ivan's private museum.

 CINDER-SHIFTING- By "Dusty."

-This article appeared in the January 1948 Hutt Speedway News. (interesting comment on where speedway started)
+This article appeared in the January 1948 Hutt Speedway News. (interesting comment on where

 Hello, you Speedway fans.
 Meet your roving reporter, who spends most of his time raking cinders out of his hair because he will persist in getting a good look at Bill Bowe, Bruce Abernethy, Les.
 Moore, Frank Boyle, Sid.
 Jensen and the other fellows who make the cinders fly as they broadside around the corners.